Using the Time Tool

 What you will learn

-• How to use the Timeline View.
+• Add time components to the Timeline View

-Video Guidance
+Video guidance

 Watch the following video.
 Then follow the steps below, which incorporate the systems and missions you work on (sample inputs provided).